commonknowledge/articles/README.md

 18. A Member may be expelled from membership by a resolution of the Co-operative stating that it is in the best interests of the Co-operative that their membership is terminated.
 A resolution to remove a Member from membership may only be passed if:

-a.
-The Member has been given at least 21 days’ notice in Writing of the general meeting at which the resolution to expel them will be proposed and the reasons why it is to be proposed; and
+    a) The Member has been given at least 21 days’ notice in Writing of the general meeting at which the resolution to expel them will be proposed and the reasons why it is to be proposed; and

-b.
-The Member or, at the option of the Member, a individual who is there to represent them (who need not be a Member of the Co-operative) has been allowed to make representations to the general meeting.
+    b) The Member or, at the option of the Member, a individual who is there to represent them (who need not be a Member of the Co-operative) has been allowed to make representations to the general meeting.

 ## **General Meetings**